Experience Strategy HealthTech People Leadership 0 to Scale Jintronix · 7 years

 The analysis

 Research showed patients used what their therapist recommended.
-Competitive analysis showed no existing platform had invested in therapist-facing tooling at all.
-The adoption gate was the prescriber.
-Not the patient.
+Competitive analysis showed almost nobody had invested in therapist-facing tooling.
+Adoption depended on the prescriber first.

 My recommendation

-Build both at the same time, even though it meant more scope.
-I framed it as a go-to-market risk question, not a development cost question.
-If therapists couldn't see patient data, they wouldn't prescribe the product.
-Simple as that.
+Build both at the same time, even if it meant more scope.
+I framed it as a go-to-market risk, not a development cost.
+If therapists couldn't see patient data, they weren't going to prescribe the product.

 The outcome